 Sarah’s background is in marketing, sales and strategy.
 A common thread in her 15 year+ career history is her passion for innovation and entrepreneurship.
 One of her earliest roles involved supporting the incubation, launch and spinning-out of a new software business.
-For several years she orchestrated tri-way partnerships between Ericsson, start-ups and telcos, and more recently she led Ericsson’s government and enterprise practice for Australia and South East Asia to drive digital transformation projects in industries such as Utilities, Transport, Public Safety and Smart Cities.
+For several years she orchestrated tri-way partnerships between Ericsson, start-ups and telcos.

-Sarah’s other side gig is as a public speaker on diversity & inclusion and the future of work.
-Sarah became a vocal advocate for D&I and challenging traditional notions of work and job design when she returned to work after becoming a mum.
-Sarah is active as Executive Sponsor of Ericsson’s Diversity & Inclusion Council, and as a speaker in industry.
+Sarah is also a public speaker on diversity & inclusion and the future of work.
+She became a vocal advocate for D&I and challenging traditional notions of work and job design when she returned to work after becoming a mum.
+Sarah is Executive Sponsor of Ericsson’s Diversity and Inclusion Council, and mentors a number of women in the technology industry.

 ABout the centre for workplace leadership

 The Centre for Workplace Leadership is dedicated to excellence in leadership research, improving the quality of leadership in Australian workplaces, and developing individual leaders.
 We aim to bridge the gap between research insights and leadership practice.